bradb345/project-3-server/README.md

 ## Approach

-- After a short brainstorming session we decided to create a Social Media App called "PEEK" that was similar to Facebook and Instagram but rewarded the user with points for post interaction.
+- Each group was placed in their own breakout room over zoom and that was how we would work the whole week.
+After a short brainstorming session we decided to create a Social Media App called "PEEK" that was similar to Facebook and Instagram but rewarded the user with points for post interaction.

 ### Layout

 - We put together a rough sketch of what the site will look like with a rough idea of how it will function.

 Login